jzw2/rust-capr/docs/main.typ

 - $(c dot S_1) dot S_2 = c dot (S_1 dot S_2)$

 A string is a common example of a _monoid_ because the $dot$ operator is associative, and $epsilon$ is the identity.
 By convention, strings are usually put in double quotes and the $dot$ operator commonly ommited.
-Examples: todo
+For example, the strings "foo", and "bar" are strings under the Latin alphabet.
+The string "Ελληνικά" is a string under the Greek alphabet.
+And "129893" is a string under the Arabic numerals.
+A string such as "abc" is the shorthand for full $"a" dot ("b" dot ("c" dot epsilon))$.

+Now that strings have been formally defined, @language is a formal definition of _languages_.

 #definition[Language][
-A formal _language_ can be defined a (potentially infinite) set of strings.
+A formal _language_ is set of strings.
 ] <language>

+Note that @language does not specify that the set must be finite, and under this defintion, there are languages that have an infinite amount of strings.

-Can be used to define natural language such as English, spansih, but can also be used to define more artifical lanuages, such as all prime numbers represented in decimal.
+@language be used to define natural languages such as English, Spanish, and German but can also be used to define more artifical lanuages, such as all prime numbers represented in decimal.

+As an abuse of notation, the $dot$ operator can also be extended to languages as shown in @concat-strings

+#definition[Concatentation of Strings][
+  Let $L_1$ and $L_2$ be languages.
+Then $L_1 dot L_2$ is defined as
+  $ { x dot y | x in L_1, y in L_2} $
+] <concat-strings>

+Finally, the equation the Kleene Star is also another operator

+#definition[Kleene Star][
+  Let $L$ be a language.
+Then the kleene closure  $L^*$ can defined as the smallest set such that the following all hold

+  - $epsilon in L^*$
+  - $L dot L^* subset L^*$

+] <kleene-star-def>

 === Finite State Machine <fsm-section>